gerth2/gerth2.github.io/_posts/2019-06-26-digital_devices.md

 ### Binary Addition

-Recall from the [boolean](link me!!) lesson how we can add together boolean numbers the same way we add together familiar base-10 numbers.
+Recall from the [binary lesson how we can add together base-2 numbers](/blog_posts/2019/06/10/binary.html) the same way we add together familiar base-10 numbers.
 The algorithm that I learned back in the day was:

 1. Line up the two numbers on top of each other, keeping each place vertically aligned.
 2. Starting from the one's place, add together each single digit number